 Linda first became involved with IPEP when she participated in a PERCS Neonatal Intensive Care Unit (NICU) workshop.
 She expanded her involvement by joining Dara Brodsky, MD as a facilitator for the Special Care Nursery & Newborn Nurseries (SCN/NBN) workshop.
-Linda is currently working with her IPEP colleagues to develop an innovative educational program aimed at helping practitioners in the Advanced Fetal Care Center (AFCC) to counsel and support pregnant women and their partners when facing the prenatal diagnosis of a serious fetal condition.
+Linda worked with her IPEP colleagues to develop an innovative educational program aimed at helping practitioners in the Advanced Fetal Care Center (AFCC) to counsel and support pregnant women and their partners when facing the prenatal diagnosis of a serious fetal condition.

 “My advanced nursing practice places me on the front lines of educating and supporting families facing complex medical information and decisions in a spectrum of specialty situations.
 The words we choose and how those words are communicated are carved into families’ memories for years to come.
-This program is a wonderful opportunity to improve my skills, assist other practitioners in developing their skills and ultimately guide all our patients at very difficult time.”
+This program is a wonderful opportunity to improve my skills, assist other practitioners in developing their skills and ultimately guide all our patients at very difficult times.”

 In the fall of 2005, Linda joined the Advanced Fetal Care Center (AFCC) at Children’s Hospital Boston, where she cares for families with fetal anomalies.
 She previously worked for many years as a Neonatal Nurse Practitioner in the Neonatal Intensive Care Unit at the Beth Israel Deaconess Medical Center.
 Prior to earning her advanced practice degree, she was a staff nurse at Brigham and Women’s Hospital in the NICU as well as other clinical and administrative roles.